 Chakras were a part of daily life for the ancient Egyptians, Chinese, Hindus, Greeks, Romans & aboriginals of many lands.
 As these ancient civilizations were conquered, vast libraries of knowledge were destroyed & only a few remnants of their information on the chakra system have survived.

-How well each chakra functions depends on a persons emotional state of being.
+How well each chakra functions depends on a person’s emotional state of being.
 Every emotional response or reaction to a situation is recorded by the chakras.
 Chakras reflect the way we view and experience the world around us.
-They store emotional hurt, pain & thoughts that can limit or expand the soul’s experience of life.
+They store emotional responses & thoughts that can limit or expand the soul’s experience of life.

-Limiting thoughts & emotions create tension in the chakra which transmits into the nerve plexus and gland associated with that chakra.
+Limiting thoughts & emotions can create tension or stress in the chakra, and this tension can then transmit into the nerve plexus and gland associated with that chakra.
 Repeated tension can eventually result in physical symptoms in the area governed by the chakra.

 By making a connection between the symptom & the associated chakra, we can gain insight into the thought or emotional energy that created the symptom.
 When the individual responds and acts on the message the symptom is sending, release of the symptom occurs.